Before You Start

 The View should renderstructuredContent, not scrape text from content.
 Add an outputSchema that matches the object your UI consumes:

 _meta.
 Hosts and Views can read _meta, but the model cannot rely on it for facts.
+Also do not treat structuredContent as private; the model may read it.

 3. Register an HTML Resource